Skip to content

 Working in Poland — what you need to know

-Poland became Glocal Workforce Nepal's primary European destination as Central Europe's manufacturing boom accelerated.
-Amazon's six Polish fulfilment centres, Volkswagen's Poznań plant, LG's Wrocław factories, and dozens of 3PL logistics warehouses need thousands of shift workers year-round.
-Poland is also a gateway: a Polish National Visa (Type D) gives access to Schengen, meaning workers can travel to Germany, Czech Republic, Austria and beyond during leave.
-Warsaw, Wrocław, Kraków, Gdańsk and Łódź all have active Nepali communities and established remittance channels.
-The EU minimum wage in Poland reached PLN 4,300/month (≈ NPR 145,000) in 2024 — significantly above Gulf construction wages for comparable skill levels.
+A Polish National Visa (Type D) gives Schengen access, so workers can travel to Germany, Czech Republic and Austria during leave.
+Warsaw, Wrocław, Kraków, Gdańsk and Łódź all have Nepali communities.
+The EU minimum wage in Poland reached PLN 4,300/month in mid-2024 — well above Gulf construction wages for comparable skill levels when converted to NPR.

 Why this destination